saby9996/Laravel-Exchange-Portal/README.md

 # Laravel-Exchange-Portal

-An exchange portal built with Laravel framework to provide users to swap their items and services.
+An exchange portal built with Laravel framework to provide users a platform to exchange their items and services online.